p6/p6.github.io/pages/2018-05-27-autoethnography-diy-deshastha-ashwathapura-part-iii.md

 - Most are bilingual in Tulu.
 - By some claims, retained atleast some usage of Marathi until the early part of 20th century: Particularly words such as _aai_, _vahini_ etc.
 - Still retain some Maharashtrian cuisine, but significantly influenced by coastal style.
 - Have appropriated most Tulunad customs - such as bhuta kola, which they are impartial to.
-But still have tradition gondhol or _gondala_ which they are indeed partial to - something also shared with Kunbis of the Moodbidri, who appear to have been their camp followers or co-migrants.
+But still have tradition gondhol or _gondala_ which they are indeed partial to - something also shared with Kunbis of the Moodbidri region, who appear to have been their camp followers or co-migrants.
-- Most have traditionally had `bhaTTa` suffixed to their name.
+- Most have traditionally suffixed `bhaTTa` to their names.
 In the last century, some have dropped this in favour of the somewhat more fashionable `rao`.
-- Have chief deities of their clans in oral memory, although the location is no longer mappable.
+- Have chief deities of their clans in oral memory, although the location of the temple is no longer mappable.
 For instance, one Atreya clan identifies theirs as _Kamakshi-Mahalakshmi_.
-There are others for example with _Badami Banashankari_ as their chief deity.
+There are others for example, with _Badami Banashankari_ as their chief deity.
 - Each clan (or sub-clan) usually has an ancestral _devara mane_- house of worship in their village for housing artefacts such as idols & _saligrama_: Here they usually celebrate festivals together (in contrast with families performing vratas individually);
 - Are closely knit socially in recent times.
 Almost all members are part of an association named as _Deshastha Brahmana Parishad, Ashwathapura_.
 - They patronize the Aswathapura Seetarama temple, apparently setup at the behest and with the blessing of Sri Brahamachaitanya Maharaj, in recent times also graced by the Sringeri jagadugurus.